Copper futures fall on weak demand | Business

-Copper futures on Tuesday slipped by 55 paise to Rs 546.25 per kg as participants cut down their positions amid muted demand in domestic market
+Copper futures on Thursday slipped 15 paise to Rs 542.20 per kg as participants cut down their positions amid muted demand in the domestic market

-On the Multi Commodity Exchange, copper contracts for November delivery eased by 55 paise, or 0.1 per cent, to Rs 546.25 per kg in a business turnover of 5,602 lots
+At the Multi Commodity Exchange, copper contracts for November delivery eased by 15 paise, or 0.03 per cent, to Rs 542.20 per kg in a business turnover of 4,295 lots

 Analysts said trimming of positions by speculators due to muted demand in spot market mainly led to the fall in copper prices here.